florianhartung/debugger-rs/paper/main.typ

 Looking forward, there are multiple features that could be additionally implemented to improve the debugging experience for the user.
 One feature that most debuggers provide is disassembly of machine code at the current or any other arbitrary address.
 This in an integral process during debugging in general, because it allows users to inspect machine code while it is being executed.

+Also users should be able to read and write register contents and memory at arbitrary locations.

 Another feature is stepping into and over functions, allowing more fine-grained execution control.
 While our debugger currently provides the functionality to step a single instruction, this mechanism is not aware of function boundaries, which is required to step through individual source code statements.